Es7evam/FMML-Parser/README.md

 # FMML-Parser
 Codes for my undergrad thesis :)

-This project is a vulnerable parser for a custom made markup language named Fuzz Me Markup Language (FMML)
+This project is a vulnerable parser for a custom made markup language named Fuzz Me Markup Language (FMML).
+If you're reading this the repo is still probably lacking some organization, eventually I plan to split this into folders and instructions on how to use.

 I plan to eventually upload all the specification of FMML here, just need to translate to english first.